 Those who are aware of the concepts of virtualization and using virtual machines to run different OS on your desktop or laptops will know that VirtualBox and VMware are the most popular and widely used options for virtualization.
-Often, people wonder if VirtualBox and VMware are really the same and if they are different, what distinguishes one from the other?
+Often, people wonder if VirtualBox and VMware are really the same or different, what distinguishes one from the other?
 So in short, VirtualBox vs VMware is something we all need to know.
 It’s important to understand the differences between these two softwares so that when you do decide to try them out, you can make informed decisions.

-VirtualBox and VMware are both virtual machine software suites for x86 and x64 computers, These softwares allow you to run different OS inside your current host OS.
+VirtualBox and VMware are both virtual machine software suites for x86 and x64 computers.
+These software allow you to run different OS inside your current host OS.
 For example, if you are currently using Windows OS, you can run Linux using VirtualBox/VMware.
 This opens up a world of endless possibilities.
 For the tech enthusiasts, this unlocks the freedom to try out different kinds of OS on the same machine.
 There are many Windows fans out there who wish to try out Linux and Mac OS.
 For them, this is just the right way to do it!

 It’s important to understand the difference between the two most widely used virtual machine software suites.

-VirtualBox: It is a virtualization package developed by Oracle Corporation, although it was originally created by Innotek GmBh.
+It is a virtualization package developed by Oracle Corporation, although it was originally created by Innotek GmBh.
 VirtualBox supports Mac OS X, Linux, Windows XP and above, Solaris and OpenSolaris.
 VirtualBox is pretty famous the world over and has a wide user base.

-VMware: It is a virtualization software developed by VMware Inc, a company based in California, USA.
+It is a virtualization software developed by VMware Inc, a company based in California, USA.
 VMware supports Linux, Windows, and Mac OS X. VMware workstations also let you run multiple OS of x86 or x86-64.

-VirtualBox vs VMware: The Differences
+VirtualBox vs VMware